Why do users convert? Introducing our Lever Framework

-There are many ways you could attempt to measure conversion optimisation and experimentation maturity.
-At Conversion.com we work with businesses and teams at all levels of conversion maturity – from businesses just starting out with conversion optimisation that have never launched a test, to businesses with growth and optimisation teams of hundreds of people.
+There are many ways you could attempt to measure conversion optimization and experimentation maturity.
+At Conversion.com we work with businesses and teams at all levels of conversion maturity – from businesses just starting out with conversion optimization that have never launched a test, to businesses with growth and optimization teams of hundreds of people.
 From this experience we’ve built up a good picture of what defines maturity.

 Our model for maturity focuses on measuring strategic maturity.
-We believe conversion optimisation maturity shouldn’t be limited by the size of your organisation, team or budget.
-Any organisation, armed with an understanding of what maturity looks like, where they are currently and what level they would like to reach, should be able to reach the higher stages of experimentation maturity.
+We believe conversion optimization maturity shouldn’t be limited by the size of your organization, team or budget.
+Any organization, armed with an understanding of what maturity looks like, where they are currently and what level they would like to reach, should be able to reach the higher stages of experimentation maturity.